Seven Hospital Stewards

 About the Author

-Dr. Campbell is an Associate Professor and RN Coordinator at Salisbury University in Salisbury, MD.
+Dr. William Campbell is an Associate Professor and RN Coordinator at Salisbury University in Salisbury, MD and a board member of the National Museum of Civil War Medicine.
 He has been with the faculty of the Department of Nursing at SU for fifteen years and has been a Registered Nurse (RN) for 31 years.
 He teaches undergraduate nursing courses in pediatrics, pharmacology, and health assessment.
 Dr. Campbell attended Philadelphia College of Pharmacy & Science, completed undergraduate degrees in biology, psychology, and nursing at the University of Delaware, a masters degree in family nursing at Salisbury University as a clinical specialist, and his doctor of education in educational leadership at the University of Delaware.
 He is a member and docent of the NMCWM, and spends much of his free time reading, researching, and speaking as a living history interpreter on topics of Civil War era medicine and nursing.